CloudBindle/youxia/README.md

 Amazon does not have SimpleDB deployed, therefore the sample decider and reaper --persist functionality have to be turned off.

+### Azure

+Azure requires a significant number of additional steps and has a few quirks.
+Please see the [Azure appendix](appendix_azure.md) for information.

 ## Other Links